nathan-gs/nathan-gs.github.com/_posts/2024-01-04-tags-in-jekyll-wordcloud.md

 On my Jekyll based blog I want to add Word Cloud on the [tags page](/tags/).
 A word cloud, with the size of the words based on the number of times the tag was used in a post.
 I used a similar approach in my [CV](/cv/#skills).
 A word cloud can add value to your tags page by making it more attractive, interactive, and informative.

-> This is the second post in a series on _Tags in Jekyll_, check [Tags in Jekyll: the Setup](/2024/01/03/tags-in-jekyll/).
+> This is the second post in a series on _Tags in Jekyll_, check [Tags in Jekyll: the Setup](/2024/01/03/tags-in-jekyll/) and [Tags in Jekyll: related posts](/2024/01/05/tags-in-jekyll-related-posts/).

 ### Setting up jQcloud